ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/me-mills/old-post-office.md

 ---
-citation: "From the Molly Adams Collection."
+citation: "Digital photograph of print photograph from the Molly Adams Collection."
 ---
 In 1961, Postmaster Charles Vorhis bought Jessie Brewer's store and moved the post office across the street.